 (b) each time the IMO creates a BMO, provide this BMO to System Management as soon as reasonably practicable before the start of the Trading Interval but no later than [30 minutes] before the start of the Trading Interval.

-7A.3.5 System Management must, no later than [2 hours] after the Trading Day, provide the IMO with an estimate of the SOI Quantity and the EOI Quantity for each Balancing Facility and an estimate of the Relevant Dispatch Quantity, for each Trading Interval in the Trading Day, determined in accordance with the Power System Operating Procedure.
+7A.3.5 System Management must, no later than [2 hours] after the end of the Trading Day, provide the IMO with an estimate of the SOI Quantity and the EOI Quantity for each Balancing Facility and an estimate of the Relevant Dispatch Quantity, for each Trading Interval in the Trading Day, determined in accordance with the Power System Operating Procedure.

 7A.3.6 The IMO must, by the end of a Trading Day where it has been provided with the information under clause 7A.3.5 for a Trading Interval: